nohackjustnoobb/RPi-WidgetBox-Plugins/README.md

 1. A `meta.json` file that defines the plugin's metadata.
 2. A script that defines a custom web component.

+Check out the plugins under the `examples` directory to get started.

 ### `meta.json` Structure

 Below is an example of a `meta.json` file: